cysouw/diathesis/text/c13_zumInfinitive.md

 A possible example in an early stage of a grammaticalisation is the verb *denken*.
 The verb *denken* has various slightly different meanings.
 Crucially in the current context, the combination *denken an* means 'to remember, to not forget' [@next a].
 This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass…* construction [@next b] or a *daran+zu‑Infinitiv* construction [@next c].
 A different meaning for *denken* 'to plan, to consider' is attested without *an*, but with a *zu‑Infinitiv* [@next d], see also [@sec:zuinfinitiv-denken].
 Now, contradictorily, *denken+ans‑Infinitiv* has the meaning 'to plan' [@next e], i.e. it does not have the same meaning as *denken an*.
 The meaning of the *denken+ans‑Infinitiv* construction is thus separated from *denken an* and might be classified as a *Präpositionsinfinitiv*.

 ::: ex
-- Bitte denken an die Kinder!
+- Bitte denke an die Kinder!
 - Bitte denke daran, dass du die Kinder abholen sollst.
 - Bitte denke daran, die Kinder abzuholen!
 - Er denkt morgen zu verreisen.